ssmdssmp/chat/README.md

 - Typing status
 - Search by message or username at list screen
 - Code cleaning
+- Host backend

 ## Usage

+For now, backend is not hosted, so you need to run it on your localhost.
+Link for backend: https://github.com/ssmdssmp/chat-backend

 You can create new account or use existing accounts for testing: